fwcd/mini-blocks/README.md

 ## Repository Structure

-The code is located [in the playground](MiniBlocks.swiftpm/Sources) to comply with the Swift Student Challenge's requirements, an Xcode project along with actual macOS/iOS targets and unit tests is however provided too for convenience.
+The code is located [in the playground app project](MiniBlocks.swiftpm) to comply with the Swift Student Challenge's requirements.
+For convenience, an Xcode project along with actual macOS/iOS targets and unit tests is provided too, however.

 ## See also